fyxme/reddit-daltonizer-bot/README.md

 ## How does it work?
 1. The bot gets mentionned by a redditor on a post __This is to reduce spam__
-2. It check if the summon is valid and ignores the invalid ones
+2. It checks if the summon is valid and ignores the invalid ones
     - The mention must be a top level comment (a direct reply to the submission)
     - The submission must be an image
     - This is the first time it has been mentionned in this post